-There exist a large number of empirical studies on the performance of SRI or ESG firms or portfolios as compared to conventional firms or portfolios.
-Two meta-analyses have calculated that there exist more studies with ESG positive performance conclusions than conclusions of neutral relationships or mixed findings and much fewer studies with a negative relationship.
-A meta-study of more than 2200 published empirical academic studies (management science, finance, economics) conducted between 1970 and 2014 concluded: "Roughly 90% of studies find a nonnegative ESG-CFP [Corporate financial performance] relation...More importantly, the large majority of studies reports positive findings."
-(Friede, Busch, and Bassen, 2015).
-In this analysis, the authors determined that when measuring ESG performance using a firm-level analysis, 57% found a positive relation between ESG and firm performance, 19% a neutral relation, 6% a negative relation, and the remainder had mixed findings.
-When using a portfolio-level analysis, the authors found 16% positive relations between ESG and portfolio performance, 36% a neutral relation and 11% a negative relation.
-Thus, although a large difference exists between the two major types of analyses, using firm-level or portfolio-level analyses, the negative findings in either type of study were small.
-Whelan, Atz and Clark (2021) had somewhat similar results in their meta-analysis of more than 1000 empirical studies from 2015 through 2020.
-Using a firm-level analysis, 58% found a positive relation between ESG and firm performance, 8% a neutral relation, 13% a negative analysis, and the remainder mixed.
-When using a portfolio-level analysis, the authors found a greater number of both positive and negative results than the earlier meta analysis with 33% positive, 14% neutral and 26% negative.
+A meta-study of more than 2,200 published empirical academic studies (management science, finance, economics) conducted between 1970 and 2014 concluded, "Roughly 90 percent of studies find a nonnegative ESG-CFP [Corporate financial performance] relation...More importantly, the large majority of studies reports positive findings" (Friede, Busch, and Bassen 2015).
+In this analysis, the authors determined that when measuring ESG performance using a firm-level analysis, 57 percent found a positive relation between ESG and firm performance, 19 percent a neutral relation, and 6 percent a negative relation.
+The remainder had mixed findings.
+When using a portfolio-level analysis, the authors found a 16 percent positive relation between ESG and portfolio performance, a 36 percent neutral relation, and an 11 percent negative relation.
+Although a large difference exists between the two major types of analyses-firm-level and portfolio-level analyses-the negative findings in either type of study were small.

+Whelan, Atz, Van Holt, and Clark (2021) had somewhat similar results in their metaanalysis of more than 1,000 empirical studies from 2015 through 2020.
+Using a firm-level analysis, 58 percent of the studies found a positive relation between ESG and firm performance, 8 percent a neutral relation, and 13 percent a negative relation, and the remainder were mixed.
+When using a portfolio-level analysis, the authors found a greater number of both positive and negative results than did the earlier meta-analysis, with 33 percent positive, 14 percent neutral, and 26 percent negative.

 However, these meta-analyses and even many of the articles on which they are based do not consider the differences across ESG portfolios, particularly those that are based on ESG values rather than ESG value.
-Thus, aggregating across portfolios based on animal rights or world peace would not necessarily be expected to result in similar time series of returns.
+Thus, aggregating across portfolios based on animal rights or world peace would not necessarily result in similar time series of returns.
 Some researchers have tried to address this issue.
-For example, Statman and Glushkov (2016) develop a six-factor model that includes two additional factors, one for social responsibility criteria and the other for negative screening of shunned company investments (e.g., tobacco, alcohol, gambling).
-In addition, Brière, Peillex, and Ureche-Rangau (2017) incorporate screening choices into their analysis and find for the comparison between ESG portfolios and their conventional counterparts in aggregate, there existed relatively modest effects arising from the screening choices.
+For example, Statman and Glushkov (2016) develop a six-factor model that includes two additional factors, one for social responsibility criteria and the other for negative screening of shunned-company investments, such as in tobacco, alcohol, or gambling.
+In addition, Brière, Peillex, and Ureche-Rangau (2017) incorporate screening choices into their analysis and find for the comparison between ESG portfolios and their conventional counterparts in aggregate that relatively modest effects arose from the screening choices.
 When they examine the portfolios cross-sectionally, they find that the screening choices do have large effects in some instances.

-Beyond the screening choices, the question arises as to whether E, S and G fit together as one aggregate quality.
-Should instead performance be considered with each of these issues separately?
-This fits with both the ESG value and ESG values motivations as some investors may be better prepared to incorporate E, S or G into their investment decisions and some investors may have stronger preferences on the E or S quality of their portfolio.
-In fact, with regard to the environmental aspect, Pastor, Stambaugh and Taylor (2021) provide evidence that the greater return performance for the stocks with the higher environmental scores is apparently driven by climate-news shocks and they question whether we should expect future abnormal returns for ESG firms.
+Beyond the screening choices, the question arises as to whether E, S, and G fit together as one aggregate quality.
+Should performance instead be considered with each of these issues separately?
+This fits with both the ESG value and ESG values motivations, as some investors may be better prepared to incorporate E, S, or G into their investment decisions and some investors may have stronger preferences on the E or S quality of their portfolio.
+In fact, with regard to the environmental aspect, Pastor, Stambaugh, and Taylor (2021) provide evidence that the greater return performance for the stocks with the higher environmental scores is apparently driven by climate-news shocks, and they question whether we should expect future abnormal returns for ESG firms.